-Life cover held in super is usually only worth $100,000 or $200,0001.
-If you add up your financial commitments including a home loan, as well as the future needs of loved ones, it’s highly likely you could need considerably more cover.
+Life cover held in super is usually only worth $100,000 or $200,000.1 If you add up your financial commitments including a home loan, as well as the future needs of loved ones, it’s highly likely you may need considerably more cover.

-Be mindful too, that the trustee of your super fund has discretion over who your life insurance is paid to.
+Be mindful too, that the trustee of your super fund has discretion over to whom your life insurance is paid.
 The payout is not guaranteed to go to the person of your choosing.
 The only way around this is to complete a binding death nomination that specifies exactly who you want to receive the money.

 Income protection – how long will it last?

 It also pays to know exactly how the insurance your fund offers will work in your circumstances.
 For example, income protection insurance is essential.
 It pays a regular income usually worth around 75% of your normal wage or salary if you can’t work due to illness or injury – and remember, health insurance will pay some of your medical bills but that’s all.
 It won’t offer protection if you get sick and can’t work.